-Just as you’d expect, there are few visual differences between the ID.4 and the ID.5 save the roofline.
-While the ID.4’s roof extends in a gradual curve to maximise rear headroom and boot space, the ID.5’s steeply slopes downwards in a more traditionally coupe-like fashion.
+Unless you’re a seasoned Volkswagen-spotter, it takes a few minutes to work out the key differences between the ID.5 and the ID.4.
+They’re effectively the same car from the driver’s seat forwards, and it’s only when you see it in profile or from the rear that you can appreciate the differences.
+While the ID.4’s roof extends in a gradual curve to maximise rear headroom and boot space, the ID.5’s roofline slopes downwards in a more traditionally coupe-like fashion.
 The rear window is more raked, too, and there’s a neat integrated rear spoiler.
 Coupe-SUVs can sometimes look a little dumpy, but the ID.5 is rather good looking in our eyes.